True Miracle Stories

 by Deb Matthews

 Welcome!
-Here's another true Christian story from my collection of things that have really happened to me (including stories about miracles, angels, and God's love and blessings).
-This one is from the 70s about an unusual way God provided for me.
+Here's another true miracle story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
+This one is from the seventies about an unusual way God provided lunch for me.

 "Lunch Is On You"